ceejbot/galls-law/webrebels.md

 # [fit] monoliths
 # [fit] work just fine

 ^ The registry was just fine as a couch app, using couch auth.
 When there were 10K modules, practically anything was going to work.
+This illustrates a general true thing: when you're small, just about everything works.

 ---